trondreitan/RAMU-MSOM/README.md

 * empirical_crunched_data - Contains posterior estimates and uncertainty bands for relative abundance, occupancy probability and abundance-given-occupancy, used for plotting.

+* weight_area_study - Contains the code for running the weighted average of number of subsamples versus standardized area and volume study in the SI.
+Also gives an example of using an alternative model in the same setup as the standard model (which we called "smalltop").

 Data files: